CodeYourFuture/syllabus/docs/mongodb/week-1/lesson.md

 Now, the user will only get only the tracks by Justice from the year 2007.

-#### Exercises:
+#### Exercise 7

-1. Update your endpoint `/tracks/search` so that it works with the query parameter `year`, too.
+Update your endpoint `/tracks/search` so that it works with the query parameter `year`, too.
 For example, if you go to `/tracks/search?artist=Sebastian&year=2006`, it should show only the tracks by Sebastian from the year 2006.

+#### Exercise 8

-2. Update the `/tracks/search` endpoint so that it works with any combination of the query parameters `title`, `artist`, `album`, and `year`.
+Update the `/tracks/search` endpoint so that it works with any combination of the query parameters `title`, `artist`, `album`, and `year`.
 For example, if you go to `/tracks/search?artist=Sebastian&album=Total`, it should show only the track by Sebastian on the album *Total*.

 ## IDs